 District Engineer Career Opportunity in Central Valley!

 Are you seeking an opportunity to make a positive impact in the water industry?
-Are you an inspired leader whose education and work experience exemplifies the ability to lead an engineering department through sound oversight and planning?
+Are you an inspired engineering professional who can exercise a wide latitude of independent decision making to carry out the engineering duties of the District?
 Tulare Irrigation District is seeking a District Engineer who will play an instrumental role in imagining and realizing the future of our organization.

 Established in 1889, Tulare Irrigation District supplies surface water to approximately 70,000 acres of irrigated agriculture in the heart of the Central Valley of California.
 You will be working for a well-established organization located in Tulare, a city which provides a small-town atmosphere with a strong sense of community.
-If you share our commitment to excellence and our core values, then this position could be right for you!
+If you share our commitment to excellence and our core values, then let us know.

-- Ability to build and maintain positive working relationships with landowners, vendors, governmental agencies and their representatives, the board, employees and all others involved with Tulare Irrigation District.
+- Ability to build and maintain positive working relationships with landowners, vendors, governmental agencies and their representatives, the Board, employees and all others involved with the Tulare Irrigation District.

-- Outstanding written and oral communication skills to effectively work with internal and external stakeholders at all levels.
+- Ability to communicate both in written and oral form effectively with internal and external stakeholders at all levels.

 Salary and Benefits

-- Compensation: Annual salary is up to $115,000 depending on experience
+• Compensation: Annual salary is up to $100,000 depending on qualifications

-To apply: Qualified candidates please submit your cover letter and complete resume by March 19, 2018 to email@example.com.
+To apply: Qualified candidates please submit your cover letter and complete resume as soon as possible to firstname.lastname@example.org.
 Upon receipt of your complete resume and cover letter, we will contact those qualified candidates to proceed in the interview process.